Robust multipartite entanglement in dirty topological wires: Incommensurate quasiperiodic modulation (Aubry-André potential)

-In this Section, we analyze the model in Eq.~(\ref{H}) as an onsite disorder is added.
-In particular, we consider the non-uniform chemical potential Eq.~(\ref{muj_AA}), where $\omega$ is now an {\it irrational} number, here set as the inverse golden ratio \be \omega = \frac{\sqrt{5}-1}{2} \, . \ee In the case $\Delta = 0$, Eq.~(\ref{H}) reduces to the famous Aubry-Andr\'e model~\cite{AubriAndre,kraus2012}.
-This model features a metal-insulator (localization-delocalization) transition, at the critical value $V_c/J = 1$, which can be determined exactly by a self-duality mapping~\cite{AubriAndre}.
-For $V<V_c$, all eigenfunctions are extended, while for $V>V_c$ they are all localized.
-This transition has been observed experimentally with a non-interacting Bose-Einstein condensate trapped in a bichromatic lattice potential~\cite{roati2008}, see also Ref.~\cite{SchreiberSCIENCE2015}, and with photons in optical waveguides~\cite{LahiniPRL2009, SegevNATPHYS2013}.
+In this section, we analyze the model in Eq.~(\ref{H}) in the presence of onsite disorder.
+In particular, we consider the non-uniform chemical potential in Eq.~(\ref{muj_AA}), where $\omega$ is now an {\it irrational} number, here chosen as the inverse golden ratio, \be \omega = \frac{\sqrt{5}-1}{2} \, . \ee For $\Delta = 0$, Eq.~(\ref{H}) reduces to the celebrated Aubry--Andr\'e model~\cite{AubriAndre,kraus2012}.
+This model exhibits a metal--insulator (localization--delocalization) transition at the critical value $V_c/J = 1$, which can be determined exactly via a self-duality mapping~\cite{AubriAndre}.
+For $V<V_c$, all eigenstates are extended, whereas for $V>V_c$ they are all localized.
+This transition has been observed experimentally using a non-interacting Bose--Einstein condensate trapped in a bichromatic lattice potential~\cite{roati2008}; see also Ref.~\cite{SchreiberSCIENCE2015}, as well as with photons in optical waveguides~\cite{LahiniPRL2009, SegevNATPHYS2013}.
 In the following, we set $\phi=\pi/2$ in Eq.~(\ref{muj_AA}) and study the system with open boundary conditions.